w3f/polkadot-wiki/docs/learn/how-to/choose-nomination-pool.md

 #### **Pool Administration Accounts**

-If you want to see the public address and roles of a specific pool, you have to click on "More", and on the new displayed screen, you'll find all the information regarding the pool:
+If you want to see the public address and roles of a specific pool, you have to click on "More," and on the new displayed screen, you'll find all the information regarding the pool:

 ![](../../assets/how-to/65028556984.png)